TechEnthusiastSam/playstation-data-analysis/README.md

 ## Python Analysis (src/analysis.py)

-The provided `src/analysis.py` script demonstrates how to load the data with pandas, clean it and perform several analyses.
+The provided `src/analysis.py` script demonstrates how to load the data with pandas, clean it, and perform several analyses.
 A brief excerpt:

 ```python
 import pandas as pd